globalise-huygens/language-identification-data/README.md

 Finally, [corrected-pages.tsv](https://github.com/globalise-huygens/language-identification-data/tree/main/corrections) consists of a running list of corrections and amendments to the above datasets.
 Each time we publish a new release of the identified language datasets we incorporate the corrections on this list into it and reset the list to zero.

+### Resources

+- [langdetect](https://github.com/knaw-huc/globalise-tools/tree/main/pipelines/langdetect) - Pipeline for language detection on the Globalise HTR output

 ### Credits

-Bram Buitendijk, HuC Digital Infrastructure Department Maarten van Gompel, HuC Digital Infrastructure Department Arno Bosse, HuC Digital Infrastructure Department; Globalise Project
+- Bram Buitendijk, HuC Digital Infrastructure Department
+- Maarten van Gompel, HuC Digital Infrastructure Department
+- Arno Bosse, HuC Digital Infrastructure Department; Globalise Project